No. 1 seed Kansas cruises past Howard with Self still absent - WTOP News

 DEEP RECORD

-Dick went 7 for 13 from the floor and 3 for 5 from 3-point range to set the Kansas freshman record for made 3-pointers in a season, besting Jeff Boschee.
+Dick went 3 for 5 from 3-point range to break the Kansas freshman record for made 3-pointers (82 and counting) in a season, besting Jeff Boschee (1998-99).

 EYES UP

 Dick was startled by a sudden roar from the crowd a split-second after he swished a free throw late in the first half.
 What was the big deal?
-The end of the Furman-Virginia game was on the video board above the court, and J.P.
-Pegues had just hit a 3-pointer with 2.4 seconds left to give the underdog Paladins the lead.
-Another outcry came when No. 13 seed Furman sealed the victory, a less-disruptive reaction because it was during timeout.
+The end of the Furman-Virginia game was on the video board above the court, and the Paladins had just hit a late 3-pointer for the lead.
+Another cheer followed when No. 13 seed Furman sealed the victory, a less disruptive reaction because it was during timeout.

 AP March Madness coverage: https://apnews.com/hub/march-madness and bracket: https://apnews.com/hub/ncaa-mens-bracket and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25